 Odessa, TX — Trailing by 14 points at the half, Permian scored 21 points in the fourth quarter to tie Arlington High at Texas Stadium.
 The Panthers advance in the 1987 state playoffs on tie-breaking first downs.

 Midland, TX — On a damp Thursday night, turnovers came by the bucketful.
 The District 4-5A battle between Permian and Midland Lee remained scoreless through one half of football.
-It was the Panthers that pulled out a 13-7 win midway into the final quarter at Memorial Stadium.
+It was the Panthers that pulled out a 13-7 win at Memorial Stadium.